Chapter 1: Bad Moon Rising

 Thursday, July 25, 1985

 The District Attorney's office had insisted, however, and so a group of people who stuck out like a sore thumb against the rural landscape had gathered together off a dusty back-road in the sweltering heat of summer.
-Lined up beside the road, near a bluff known locally as Hickory Ridge on the edge of Stillson Canyon, were four Georgia State Patrol cruisers and a jet black '82 Plymouth Fury.
+Near a bluff known locally as Hickory Ridge on the edge of Stillson Canyon, four Georgia State Patrol cruisers and a jet black Plymouth Fury were lined along the road.
 The cars were empty, the officers having been dispatched to search the bush and crevices in the ravine below and the surrounding woods.

 "Sir!"
 An officer called, bringing him back to the present.
 "Sir, I think we've got something!"

-Wilburn made his way to the left of the overhang, joined by the Georgia Bureau of Investigation's young Coroner and his partner, Special Agent Tim Stewart.
-As they neared, the officer moved out of the way and gestured to a small clearing where a scattering of bones lay, white against the dirt.
+Wilburn made his way to the left of the overhang, joined by the GBI's young coroner and his partner, Special Agent Tim Stewart.
+An officer moved out of the way revealing a small clearing where a scattering of bones lay white against the dirt.

-He let the Coroner look first, and glanced over at his partner.
+He glanced over at his partner.
 "Best call your wife.
 We ain't gonna make it home for supper."